puppetlabs/gatling-puppet-load-test/simulation-runner/README-GENERATING-AGENT-SIMULATIONS.md

 via the proxy-recorder tool, in order to make the simulation compatible with the puppet-gatling-jenkins-plugin project.

-## NOTE re ruby script to automate some of these steps
+## Use the ruby script to automate these steps

-There is a ruby script in the proxy-recorder directory that will apply most of these changes.  (*NOTE: requires ruby 2.0 or greater.*)
+There is a ruby script in the proxy-recorder directory that will make all of these changes.  (*NOTE: requires ruby 2.0 or greater.*)

 Just run `ruby ../proxy-recorder/process_gatling_recording.rb
 $path_to_scala_file` and it will output the modified scala to a file named after the input file with .new added.
 So an updated `MySimulation.scala` would be called `MySimulation.scala.new`.
-The script does not apply Step 13, but does do the rest of the changes below.
+It will also find the txt file for the report body, and create a modified copy of that file with the extension `.new` appended.

+The rest of this file just provides some gory details in case you're really interested in double-checking the output of the script, but it is strongly advised that you use the script.

+## The Future

 In the future we'd like to be able to fully automate the agent recording process so that we can set up jenkins jobs to take new recordings when a new version